 CAN I USE A DIFFERENT SENSOR TO THE SDS011?

 Yes.
 Alternatives are: DFRobot PM2.5; PMS5003; PPD42NS (Grove).
-You can find instructions on how to incorporate them on Github.
+You can find instructions on how to incorporate them in the technical documentation.

 CAN I USE ETHERNET INSTEAD OF WIFI?

 Yes.
-Instructions for how to build a sensor with the Arduino Ethernet Shield are on Github.
+Instructions for how to build a sensor with the Arduino Ethernet Shield are in the technical documentation.